 Be nice.
 Or else.

-Uzhhorod, Ukraine Designer & Developer Joined about 3 years ago
+Uzhhorod, Ukraine Designer & Developer Joined over 3 years ago

 Got an invite, yay!
 No Windows version, nay :(